anjana543/react-movie-app/README.md

 ### Loader

-The Loader component provides a simple and round spinner component.
+The Loader component provides a simple and round spinner loader.

 ### Image